Andrea Joyce: NBC Sports

-Joyce joined NBC Sports in 2000 and has served as a reporter on a number of events for NBC, including figure skating and short track speed skating from Torino in 2006; gymnastics and diving from Athens in 2004; speed skating in Salt Lake City at the 2002 Winter Olympics Games; and diving and swimming in Sydney in 2000.
+Joyce joined NBC Sports in 2000 and has served as a reporter on a number of events for NBC, including figure skating and short track speed skating from Turin in 2006; gymnastics and diving from Athens in 2004; speed skating in Salt Lake City at the 2002 Winter Olympics Games; and diving and swimming in Sydney in 2000.
 She was the only woman to do play-by-play during the 2008 Summer Olympics in Beijing.
 During that Olympics, she served as the play-by-play woman for rhythmic gymnastics and served as a reporter for gymnastics.

 She also served as the play-by-play commentator for rhythmic gymnastics in Athens.
 In Sydney, Joyce also covered women's soccer and women's water polo, in addition to contributing to the Sports Desk.
 She served as a reporter during NBC's coverage of the 2000 Olympic Diving Trials and the 2000 Olympic Swimming Trials.
 She also served as a reporter for NBA on NBC and WNBA on NBC broadcasts.
 Joyce currently covers gymnastics and figure skating for NBC Sports as well as anchoring the NBC Sports Update.

 In 2010, she served as the reporter for short track and figure skating during the 2010 Winter Olympics on NBC.
+She again served as a figure skating and short track commentator for NBC during the 2026 Winter Olympics and a commentator for the 2026 Winter Paralympics.

 Personal life

 A member of the Women's Sports Foundation, Joyce has covered a wide variety of sports, including figure skating, boxing, and dog shows.

 Joyce has been married to former CBS and NBC reporter Harry Smith, since 1986.
+The pair met at KMGH in Denver, where they co-anchored the news.
 They have two sons.
 They live in New York City.
 She enjoys jogging and tennis.